chrplr/AIP2015/00_Installation/install.md

 Some installations will require an internet access, thus don't forget to bring your login and password for the ENS wifi on wednesday morning.

 Installation procedures will be put online on Tuesday.
 Links will be provided to download the installation files from the internet.
-Try much as possible to downloaded on your computer Tuesday evening: it will save us some time on Wednesday morning because the network at the ENS is usually slow and we will have only few USB sticks with the softwares.
+Try much as possible to download the software installers on your computer Tuesday evening: it will save us some time on Wednesday morning because the network at the ENS is usually slow and we will have only few USB sticks with the software installers.

 If you are using a debian-based Linux such as Ubuntu, most of the installations will be made with apt, it is way safer to try the installation at your home if you have a decent internet connection than Wednesday at the ENS.